 A clutter-free kitchen gives you space to eat meals together as a family or invite family and friends to join you.
 Eating together is fun when you aren’t overwhelmed by mess or embarrassed by a messy kitchen.

 The benefits of simplifying your kitchen sound pretty good.
 But sometimes going from a cluttered, overwhelming kitchen to a simplified, clutter-free one feels like an impossible task.

-This month I have a whole series of posts planned to help you simplify your kitchen and create an organized, functional, clutter-free and most of all stress-free kitchen!
+That’s why I’ve put together a whole series of posts to help you simplify your kitchen and create an organized, functional, clutter-free and most of all stress-free kitchen!

 Today we’ll start with 6 high-impact ways to begin the process of decluttering and simplifying your kitchen.

 Be sure to check out the other posts in the ‘simplify your kitchen’ series here:

 The suggestions in today’s post are all actions you can take to make big progress towards simplifying your kitchen.

 Some of these action items are quick and easy.
 Others take a little more time and effort.
 But beginning to put them into practice in your kitchen will help you start simplifying your kitchen and start seeing significant results and benefits.